MedicOneSystems/livewire-datatables/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/mediconesystems/livewire-datatables.svg?style=flat-square)](https://packagist.org/packages/mediconesystems/livewire-datatables)
 [![Total Downloads](https://img.shields.io/packagist/dt/mediconesystems/livewire-datatables.svg?style=flat-square)](https://packagist.org/packages/mediconesystems/livewire-datatables)

+⚠️ Project Status: Unmaintained

+Thank you to everyone who has used, contributed to, or supported this project.
+Unfortunately, I’m no longer able to actively maintain it.
+I wanted to be transparent so that you can make informed decisions about using or forking the code.

+If you rely on this project and would like to take over maintenance or ownership, feel free to open an issue to discuss it.
+Otherwise, please treat this repository as archived and read-only.

+Thanks again for your understanding and for being part of the project.

 ### Features
 - Use a model or query builder to supply data
 - Mutate and format columns using preset or custom callbacks